Recycle a 100% Cotton Candlewick or Chenille Bedspread into Handtowels with this easy sewing and upcycle project.

-Several years ago, we owned a small, but very charming lake house here in North Carolina.
-The purchase of the lake house was a spur of the moment decision, which is truly a little out of character for us.
-But, given the last-minute nature of it, we found ourselves scurrying around to outfit it.
+Several years ago, we owned a small but very charming lake house here in North Carolina.
+The purchase of the lake house was a spur-of-the-moment decision, which is truly a little out of character for us.
+But, given its last-minute nature, we found ourselves scurrying around to outfit it.

 It had clearly seen better days, with several spots that looked like rust sprinkled across it.
 In any event, when we sold the lake house, 5 years ago, the bedspread found its way to my attic.
 I go through my attic periodically (not frequently-periodically though) and each time I considered the fate of the stained candlewick bedspread, I found I just couldn’t dispose of it.